Website translation

 Neural machine translation has many advantages over traditional machine translation.
 These include:

-But with their capability to “learn” over time, NMT systems are constantly improving the quality of their translations.
-This is unlike traditional machine translation systems, which have no function for “self-learning” and adapting their translation output over time.
-Accordingly, when sufficiently trained, neural machine translation software can produce much more accurate translations compared to their traditional counterparts.
+However, with their capability to “learn” over time, NMT systems constantly improve the quality of their translations.
+Traditional machine translation systems couldn’t do this since they had no function for “self-learning” and adapting their translation output over time.

 The neural machine translation technologies also particularly excelled in translating German, generating the most segments of “no-touch” translated text (that is to say, they did not require manual editing).